 Delete a resource from a server.

 A response includes a status code to indicate the result of the request.
-HTTP status codes are 3 digits and are broken into different categories, indicated by the first digit.
-A full list of status codes for HTTP/1.1 is given in RFC 2616 section 10.
+There are different categories of status code, indicated by the first digit.
+A full list of status codes is given in RFC 7231.

 301 Moved Permanently